ocaml/merlin/README.md

     <SHARE_DIR>/ocamlmerlin/vim/plugin/merlin.vim

-After adding merlin to vim runtime path, you will probably want to run :Helptags to register merlin documentation inside vim.
+After adding merlin to vim runtime path, you will probably want to run `:helptags <SHARE_DIR>/ocamlmerlin/vim/doc` to register merlin documentation inside vim.

 Now you may be interested by *Features and interaction with other plugins*, *Merlin project* and *Extensions* sections.